Hinduism - Sex and Gurus

 3. As a rule, students are not allowed to indulge in sexual intercourse or even the thought of it before the completion of their education.

-4. Householders have the freedom to engage in sex within as well outside their marriage, as part of their obligatory duties and to maintain the order and regularity of the world.
+4. Householders have the freedom to engage in sex within as well outside their marriage, as a part of their obligatory duties to maintain the order and regularity of the world.

 5. As a rule ascetic people are not allowed to engage in sexual intercourse, except in tantric traditions.
-However, in some traditions, ascetic people and spiritual masters are allowed to marry and lead the life of a householders.
+However, in some traditions, ascetic people and spiritual masters are allowed to marry and lead their lives as householders, without ignoring their spiritual duties.
 In exceptional circumstances they are also allowed to perform special services to help childless women procreate.

-5. If ascetic people indulge in sexual acts out of lust, it dissipates their spiritual energy (ojas) and leads to their spiritual downfall.
+5. Hindu tradition acknowledges the vulnerability of the human mind to sexual passion.
+Ascetic people are human too.
+If ascetic people indulge in sexual acts out of lust, it dissipates their spiritual energy (ojas) and leads to their spiritual downfall.
 However, through austerities and spiritual practices, they can regain their lost power and spiritual purity.

 It is important to remember in this discussion that Hinduism is a fluid religion.
 It is neither rigid nor dogmatic nor judgmental.
 The freedom that we enjoy in Hinduism is meant not to disregard the prevailing norms of society, but to cultivate tolerance and remain indifferent to the practices with which we may not agree.
 A spiritual guru may engage in sex or may not.
 Whether he is right or wrong depends upon what he preaches and practices.
 If he preaches celibacy but indulges in sexual acts clandestinely, you can consider him deceptive and avoid him.
 If he preaches tantra and advocates the use of sexual energy in self-transformation, he is well within his right to practice his tradition.

 If you have fallen prey to a deceptive guru, please do not lose heart.
-You may consider it part of your past karma, without losing faith in your spiritual aims.
-If your own resolve and faith are strong and if you practice your spiritual goals sincerely, you do not have to worry much about the moral conduct of your spiritual guru.
-In spiritual life, it is not your guru's knowledge and chastity but your faith and resolve which matter most.
+You may consider it a part of your past karma, without losing faith in your spiritual aims.
+You are not responsible for your guru's karma, unless you have aided and abetted or unless you go on blindly supporting him or her in the face of mounting evidence.
+If your own resolve and faith are strong and if you practice your spiritual goals sincerely, you do not have to worry much about the moral conduct of your spiritual guru or mentor.
+In spiritual life, it is not your guru's knowledge and chastity, but your faith and resolve which matter most.
 Your guru can be a living person, a dead person or an image you hold in your mind as God.
-What is more important is how bring out your own inner Guru and Guide through your faith and follow that ideal to reach your goal.
+The image which you build in your mind of a guru and the thoughts you entertain about him create your reality, rather than the reality of the guru himself.
+Therefore, what is more important is how bring out your own inner Guru and Guide through your faith, in whatever image you may choose, and follow that ideal to reach your goal.

 Suggestions for Further Reading